cod1r/screenpew/README.md

 ## Things to consider

 - As of right now, the program doesn't account for MSB ( most significant byte ) first ordering or Big Endian ordering.
-If you still decide to use this, the colors will be messed up.
+If your machine uses Big Endian ordering and you still decide to use this, the colors will be messed up.

 - The file name generated is not customizable.
 The default name is "screenshot1.png".